 Top 10 Museums in South Korea

 Pinning a national museum ranking to ten institutions is always partly arbitrary, but the ten below would feature on most informed lists of the country's most important museums.
 They cover the breadth of period, medium, and curatorial approach that distinguishes the leading museum nations.
+South Korea has invested heavily in cultural infrastructure over the past two decades, and the result is a landscape that can sustain a serious museum itinerary spanning Seoul, Gyeongju, and Jeju Island.

 National Museum of Korea, Seoul